liumapp/solo-in-docker/README.md

 # solo-in-docker
-Make solo running in docker , also included mysql .
+Make solo running in docker with nginx, tomcat and mysql .

 ## how to use